-Beverage Consumption
+Food and Beverage Consumption

-Students are not permitted to drink beverages anywhere in the hallways or classrooms during the school day unless given permission by a teacher.
-Open beverages carried in the hallways or stored in the lockers will be confiscated and disposed of.
-Students bringing beverages to school for consumption during the tenminute breaks or for lunch in the cafeteria are to put the beverages in their lockers immediately and take them out only at those designated times.
+In order to maintain the cleanliness of our building, students are not permitted to drink beverages other than water or eat food in the hallways or classrooms during the school day unless given permission by a teacher.
+Open beverages or open food items carried in the hallways or stored in lockers will be confiscated and disposed of.
+Students bringing food or beverages to school for consumption during the ten-minute break or for lunch in the cafeteria are to put the beverages in their lockers immediately and take them out only at those designated times.